- Learning basic tech needs

 The Zoom Podtrack P4 has space for four mics, two echo-free remote call-ins and separate headphone feeds for all your guests.

 Recording with 2 or More

 Once you go beyond recording one or two people, getting a good-quality recording gets more complicated and expensive.

-While USB mics are popular because they plug directly into the computer – using two USB mics in one computer is neither easy nor recommended.
-The computer will have trouble recognizing a second USB, especially if they are the same type, like a Blue Yeti.
+While USB mics are popular because they plug directly into the computer – however, in most instances using two USB mics in one computer is neither easy nor recommended.
+The computer will have trouble recognizing a second USB, especially if they are the same type, like a Yeti.